agsb/f2u/docs/Notes.md

 - bring back UM+ ( w1 w2 -- w3 c)

 - review of BRANCH and 0BRANCH.
 No more relative offsets, as in GForth all address to be absolute.
+BRANCH is R> @ >R

-- review of DOCON and DOVAR, LIT as standart, and LIT is just : DOVAR >R DUP CELL+ >R ; and : DOCON DOVAR @ ;
+- review of DOCON and DOVAR, LIT as standart, and : LIT >R DUP CELL+ >R ; and : DOVAR LIT ; and : DOCON LIT @ ; and : DOTO LIT ! ;

 - fix for simply (accept) (parse) (word) (eval)